If you’ve recently downloaded a newly released game or a next-gen remaster, and were greeted with this frustrating crash message upon launching:

 - On your keyboard, press the Windows key + R, type dxdiag, and hit Enter.

-If it only shows 11_1 or lower, your GPU is not fully compatible with DX12, and you may need to upgrade to a newer model that supports it.
+• If it only shows 11_1 or lower, your GPU is incompatible with DX12, and you may need to upgrade to a newer model that supports it.

 Here’s how to update your GPU driver: